 “The mechanism linking the two is believed to be a neurally mediated hormonal reflex initiated by the suckling stimulus, whereby increases in the pituitary hormone prolactin act either upon the hypothalamus or directly on the ovaries to prevent ovulation.”
 (Alan Macfarlane – 2002)

-In other words the sucking that takes place during breastfeeding stimulates an automatic trigger that produces a hormonal reaction, so that the level of prolactin increases.
-Interestingly, studies have shown that levels of prolactin increase as the level of nutrition decreases in the mother as well, so this could be due to an automatic contraception "device" that the female body has innately and is used in times of hardship.
-(No food = not a good time to have a baby)
+In other words, the suckling that takes place during breastfeeding stimulates an automatic trigger that produces a hormonal reaction, so that the level of prolactin increases.
+Interestingly, studies have shown that increased levels of prolactin inhibit ovarian activity (no ovulation).
+The more times and the longer the baby suckles on the nipple, the higher the prolactin levels increase.

 The contraceptive effect (or the decrease in fertility) while breastfeeding is directly linked to an increase in prolactin.